Overview

 It was an exciting time.
 Still, the pieces needed to explain what people could learn from horses weren’t readily accessible in the late-1990s.
 “Daniel Goleman’s groundbreaking book Emotional Intelligence had just been published in 1996,” Linda says.
 “But it would take him another nine years to release his influential discussion of Social Intelligence: The Revolutionary New Science of Human Relationships, which offered scientific confirmation that emotions are contagious.
 To add to the confusion, there was no widely accepted term for horse-related programs that proposed to teach personal and professional development skills in non-therapeutic settings—modalities now proliferating under the umbrella of Equine-Facilitated Learning (EFL).
 Back then, Equine-Facilitated Psychotherapy was just emerging from the field of Therapeutic Riding.
 PATH was still known as the North American Riding for the Handicapped Association; organizations like EAGALA hadn’t yet emerged, and mainstream equestrians were only beginning to accept the idea that horses were sentient beings with a dignity and wisdom all their own.

-“So you can imagine how hard it was to explain to people that while I was intrigued and most certainly inspired by the potential of equine-facilitated therapy, I was most interested in partnering with horses to help so-called ‘well-adjusted’ people learn to how to excel in life and work.”
+“So, you can imagine how hard it was to explain to people that while I was intrigued and most certainly inspired by the potential of equine-facilitated therapy, I was most interested in partnering with horses to help so-called ‘well-adjusted’ people learn to how to excel in life and work.”

 Since then, Linda has become an internationally recognized leader in the very field she once struggled to categorize and describe.
 Her bestselling books combine multi-disciplinary research with personal experience, interviews with other innovators, and client anecdotes showing how horses act as agents of transformation.
 Through poignant, at times deeply moving stories mixed with the latest insights from experts in a host of related disciplines, she communicates the history, science, and effectiveness of this work.
 In the process, Linda describes the unique processes she and her associates created for teaching life and career-enhancing skills through working with horses.

-The Eponaquest Apprenticeship Program covers the equine-facilitated learning and therapeutic techniques her organization developed over the last 18 years, as well as the most recent Power of the Herd (POH) skills that have been successfully employed in corporate, non-profit, educational, counseling, parenting, equestrian, religious/spiritual, social activism, and personal development contexts worldwide.
+The Eponaquest Apprenticeship Program covers the equine-facilitated learning and therapeutic techniques her organization developed over the last 18 years, as well as the most recent Power of the Herd (POH) and Master Herder skills that have been successfully employed in corporate, non-profit, educational, counseling, parenting, equestrian, religious/spiritual, social activism, and personal development contexts worldwide.

 Students practice how to partner with horses to work with adults, teens and children, with individuals and groups.
 Apprentices receive various tools and workshop formats for educational, leadership, equestrian, and personal development contexts, as well as mental health/psychotherapeutic settings.
 (Linda strongly believes that facilitators should employ different approaches for personal development, leadership, and therapeutic clients.
 See pages 414 to 418 in The Power of the Herd for her discussion of this topic.)